 There are different use cases to deploy vFWs in OCI and all depends of what you are trying to accomplish within your VCN.

 The main purpose of deploying a vFW in OCI is to protect the resources deployed on your VCN.
 Perhaps you want to create a DMZ to make applications available to your users over the internet, or perhaps you want to segregate resources from talking to each other, or perhaps you want to log traffic between your resources.
-The vFW can protect north-south, or east-west, or a combination of traffic flow.
+The vFW can protect north-south, or east-west, or a combination of traffic flow as long as traffic is outside of the VCN where the FW is deployed.
 It is recommended to have a vNIC per security zone which aligns with the requirements to size the correct VM.

 Note: Within your VCN you can also use security lists to segregate traffic or to create a DMZ.
 Customer might prefer to use a vFW to have more control or to maintain a unified security deployment with the rest of their network.

-In a single VCN deployment, vNICs will be allocated to different subnets within the VCN.
+In a single VCN deployment the objective of the FW is to inspect/control traffic destine for outside of the VCN. vNICs will be allocated to different subnets within the VCN.
 It is recommended that the subnets are regional to have more flexibility.
-Note that the route table for each of the subnets are required to point to the vNIC of the vFW in order to reach hosts outside the subnet.
-For example in the diagram below, Subnet A route table will need an entry for Subnet B pointing to the IP address of vNIC2.
+Note that the route table for each of the subnets are required to point to the vNIC of the vFW in order to reach hosts outside the VCN.
+For example in the diagram below, Subnet A route table will need an entry for an external subnet (on-prem or Internet) pointing to the IP address of vNIC2.
 Otherwise the subnets will use the built-in routing to route traffic within the VCN bypassing the vFW.
 From the Untrust VNIC traffic can go to on-prem via the DRG using FastConnect or VPN connect or it can reach the Internet via an Internet Gateway.

 If your tenancy involves multiple VCNs, you can accomplish the same features mentioned above as long as your VCNs are within the same region.
 In this case each vNIC is associated to subnets in different VCNs and the vFW can be used to route traffic between VCNs.
 The same as single VCN, the subnet’s routing table will point to the vNIC as a gateway to route to other VCNs.